 The rise is more gradual, and as the land rises the vegetation changes and so does the climate.
 The forest becomes thicker and air becomes chilled.
 Many rare plants and animals seek shelter in the higher slopes of Mount Elgon to escape the heat of the plains.

 The elephants prefer to stay in the lower slopes where there are a number of caves and salt is plenty.
 These caves are quite voluminous, with up to 150 meters long, 60 meters wide, and some 10 meters high.
+Choose one of the top-rated adu construction companies in California.
 There is evidence that these caves have been artificially expanded by thousands of years of mining—not by humans, but by the pachyderms.

 The elephants use their tusks to break off pieces of the cave wall, which they then chew and swallow, leaving long scratch marks all over the cave walls.
 The elephants chisel the rocks for several hours and eat large quantities of salt at a time, since they usually do not return until several weeks later.
 The elephants have a voracious appetite for salt.